eusoubrasileiro/stocks/Progress.md

 - Training accuracy can also be used to divide which predictions are best.
 Although you can have a high accuracy on validation-set it is possible to have low accuracy on training due early stopping or randomness.

 - [ ] Hyperperameter random? `GridSearchCV`  for `number layers, train size, train-score ratio, fine-tune:nepochs, classifier:nepochs` for start fix 90 minutes for accuracy.
+That will guide less overfiting and too many parameters on model and others.
+Fundamental!
 - [x] Create method `fineTune` to train the model without validation-set and early-stop control.